 Vitamin E supplements were, for many years, proposed as a potential way to reduce cancer incidence.
 In theory, they should work.
 But in practice, many clinical trials show inconsistent results.
-Sometimes they do find a protective effect, but in other cases, no difference is found.
+Sometimes they do find a protective effect, but in other cases, they find no differences.

-One of the most important clinical trials is the ATBC study.
-This study was performed in healthy men.
+One of the most important clinical trials is the ATBC study, which looked at healthy men.
 It evaluated the incidence of lung cancer and the effect of vitamin E and carotenes.
 The researchers did not find any correlation with lung cancer at first.
 But then, they realized there was a relationship between prostate cancer and vitamin E. Higher alpha-tocopherol levels were associated with a lower incidence of prostate cancer (78).

 Later on, in an 18-year follow-up of the ATBC study, the results were almost the same.
 The preventive effect of vitamin E and beta-carotene resulted in lower prostate cancer mortality (9).

 The SELECT trial was another study, performed between 2001 and 2004 in three countries.
-This was a randomized controlled trial that was meant to be a cancer prevention trial.
-But the vitamin E group did not have a lower incidence of prostate cancer compared to placebo.
+This was a randomized controlled trial that intended to be a cancer prevention trial.
+But the vitamin E group did not have a lower incidence of prostate cancer compared to the placebo.
 Instead, the incidence was a bit higher though not statistically different (10).

 The studies continued to be conflicting and inconsistent for many years.
-Recently, more attention was given to other isoforms of vitamin E. For example, gamma-tocopherol, and tocotrienols.
+Recently, other isoforms of vitamin E received more attention.
+For example, gamma-tocopherol, and tocotrienols.
 The investigators discovered that a mixture of different isoforms of vitamin E is more efficient.
 It protects healthy cells from becoming prostate cancer cells.

-Moreover, alpha-tocopherol alone was found to inhibit the anticancer activity of other isoforms of vitamin E. This finding explained the results of the SELECT trial and paved the way to ongoing research (11, 12).#
+Moreover, studies showed alpha-tocopherol alone could inhibit the anticancer activity of other isoforms of vitamin E. This finding explained the results of the select trial and paved the way for ongoing research (11, 12).

 More specifically, research showed gamma-tocopherol, especially in combination with other forms of vitamin E such as delta-tocopherol, prompted cell death in prostate cancer cells.
 Alpha-tocopherol alone did not have this impact.
 More recent studies have provided evidence that gamma tocotrienols may be effective in targeting prostate cancer stem cells.